scholer/cookiecutter-PAINT-analysis/README.md

 The directory structure of your new project looks like this:

 ```
-├── LICENSE
 ├── Makefile           <- Makefile with commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
+│
 ├── data
-│   ├── external       <- Data from third party sources.
+│   ├── 0-raw-data     <- The original, immutable data dump.
-│   ├── interim        <- Intermediate data that has been transformed.
+│   ├── 1-localize     <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── 2-render       <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
+│   └── external       <- Data from third party sources.
-│
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details
-│
-├── models             <- Trained and serialized models, model predictions, or model summaries
 │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.